MisterChief53/Metapulse-wiki/pages/Accounts Server.md

 			- TradeRepository
 			- MessageRepository
 			- ChatRepository
-	- ### Controllers
+	- ### Controllers (API)
 		- The controllers contains the endpoints of the API, the account server contains four controllers:
-			- MainController: This controller primarily consists of helpful endpoints for developers to directly modify some data that cannot be altered through official endpoints.
-The endpoints located in this controller are: collapsed:: true
+			- **MainController**: This controller primarily consists of helpful endpoints for developers to directly modify some data that cannot be altered through official endpoints.
+The endpoints located in this controller are:
-				- /demo/add
+				- `/demo/add`
 					- Description: This endpoint is used to register an user, not recommended to use because there is a better endpoint in the AuthenticationController.
-					- Method: Post
+					- **Method**: Post
 					- Parameters:
 						- name (String): Username of the user.
 						- password (String): Password of the user.
 					- Response: If the parameters are correct this endpoint returns a string saying "Saved the user! <3".
-				- /demo/all
+				- `/demo/all`
 					- Description: This endpoint is used to get all users in the database.
 					- Method: Get
 					- Parameters: None